onflow/fcl-js/packages/fcl/README.md

 ## FCL and scripts

-In FCL, I almost always start of writing a script like this: `fcl.send([]).then(fcl.decode)`. `fcl.send()` takes an array that lets us describe what we want our script to be, and `fcl.decode` is going to parse out the return value from our script and turn it into javascript values.
+In FCL, I almost always start off writing a script like this: `fcl.send([]).then(fcl.decode)`. `fcl.send()` takes an array that lets us describe what we want our script to be, and `fcl.decode` is going to parse out the return value from our script and turn it into javascript values.

 Our first script isn't going to have anything to do with our Profile contract, its going to use Cadence, to add two numbers.
 We are going to hardcode in these numbers to start with, and then pass them in as arguments.
 Let's look at our first script.